 Camtasia is well worth the price because of its vast range of features.
 After purchasing, you’re given a license key which you can then enter into the software.

 As you can see, recording screencasts on Mac is incredibly easy.
-There are a variety of software available if you decide to purchase one but for those looking for free options, QuickTime Player or Vidyard are great choices.
+There are a variety of software available if you decide to purchase one but for those looking for free options, Loom especially is a really great choice.

 Have any questions about how to screen record on Mac?
 Comment below and we’ll help you out.